 The Canadian Baseball Hall of Fame and Museum is dedicated to remembering great ballplayers and personalities from Canada (including those who played on Canadian teams), as well as recognizing other Canadian contributions to the game.

-- There are 116 inductees to the Canadian Baseball Hall of Fame, as of October 2017.
-Of those 116 people, 7 of them - or 6% - are Catchers.
+There are 135 inductees to the Canadian Baseball Hall of Fame, as of 2022.

 - Gary Carter: Carter is also enshrined in the National Baseball Hall of Fame.
 Please see profile above.

 - William Shuttleworth: Young Canadians of Hamilton, and Maple Leaf (1854 - 1870s).
-Known as the Father of Canadian Baseball, Shuttleworth was a Catcher as well as a major organizer and Baseball executive in his day.
+Known as the Father of Canadian Baseball, Shuttleworth was a catcher as well as a major organizer and Baseball executive back in his day.

 - Ernie Whitt: Boston Red Sox, 1976; Toronto Blue Jays, 1977 - 1978, 1980 - 1989; Atlanta Braves, 1990; Baltimore Orioles, 1991.
-Whitt hit double figures in Home Runs for eight straight seasons with the Blue Jays, and was elected to the 1985 AL All Star team.
-After his playing career, Whitt managed the Canadian Baseball team in the 2004 Olympics, the World Baseball Classic, and the Pan Am Games.
+Whitt hit double figures in Home Runs for eight straight seasons with the Blue Jays, and was elected to the 1985 AL all star team.
+After his playing career ended, Whitt managed the Canadian Baseball team in the 2004 Olympic games, the World Baseball Classic, and the Pan Am Games.

 Japanese Baseball Hall of Fame

 Japan has an illustrious and unique history of Baseball in the country, and this history is celebrated at the Japanese Baseball Hall of Fame and Museum.

 The Japanese Baseball Hall of Fame opened in 1959, roughly 20 years after the National Baseball Hall in Cooperstown.
 It is currently located at the Tokyo Dome in Tokyo, Japan.